Adaptive feature capture method for solving partial differential equations with near singular solutions: Acknowledgements

 \section{Acknowledgements}

-X.-P. Wang acknowledges support from the National Natural Science Foundation of China (NSFC) (No. 12271461), the key project of NSFC (No. 12131010), Shenzhen Science and Technology Innovation Program (Grant: C10120230046, 10120240091), the Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No.HZQSWS-KCCYB-2024016) and the University Development Fund from The Chinese University of Hong Kong, Shenzhen (UDF01002028).
+X.-P. Wang acknowledges support from the National Natural Science Foundation of China (NSFC) (No. 12271461), the key project of NSFC (No. 12131010), Shenzhen Science and Technology Innovation Program (Grant: C10120230046, 10120240091), the Hetao Shenzhen-Hong Kong Science and Technology Innovation Cooperation Zone Project (No. HZQSWS-KCCYB-2024016) and the University Development Fund from The Chinese University of Hong Kong, Shenzhen (UDF01002028).
 The work of Q.L.
-He is partially supported by the National Key R \& D Program of China (No.2022YFE03040002) and the National Natural Science Foundation of China ( No.12371434).
+He is partially supported by the National Natural Science Foundation of China (No. 12371434, No. U25A20200) and the National Key R \& D Program of China (No. 2022YFE03040002).